Argyll_Printer_Profiler Scripts — User Guide

 PRINTER_ICC_PATHPath to the RGB/CMYK colorspace profile used as reference (e.g. sRGB, AdobeRGB). -

-PRINTER_PROFILES_PATHDestination folder for installed ICC profiles Example (recommended):$HOME/Library/ColorSync/Profiles -
+PRINTER_PROFILES_PATHDestination folder for installed ICC/ICM profiles.
+Example (recommended for MacOS):$HOME/Library/ColorSync/Profiles -

 STRIP_PATCH_CONSISTENSY_TOLERANCEUsed bychartread -TDefault recommendation: 0.6 -